- Docker image

 Lineage can be ignored if running automated lineage selection

 Manage run parameters in config files

-BUSCO_CONFIG_FILE to have more flexibility, you can specify the path to the config file by using the option
+Alternatively you may pass the path to your config file by using the

 This is useful for switching between configurations or manage parameters for each run in a dedicated file.

 All of the command line parameters have an equivalent in the config file under the section

 param=True.
 Providing input parameters through the command line will override those defined in